karx/tj-dictionary/docs/src/widgets/notes.md

 ### Future?

-- More and better ways to filter content (by source, time, keywords, content type, etc.)
+- Better filters e.g, source, time, keywords, content type, etc.
-- Categorization of notes on the basis of visibility (private, organization, public)
-- Users will be able to delete their notes only
+- Allow users to delete only their notes
+- Categorisation functionality for configuring visibility of notes (private, organization and public are some of those categories)
-- Users will be able to edit their notes after publishing them
+- Allow users to edit their published notes
-- Add a WYSIWYG-like editor option
+- WYSIWYG-like editor
-- Users will be able to download their notes
+- Download notes
-- Images will be added as notes when dragged and dropped
+- Drag & drop area for adding images as notes
+- Add references with notes
-- Users will be able to reference their notes
+- Preview notes
+- Different types of markdown support (code snippet, code highlight, etc.)